 Location.
 34° 23.466′ N, 99° 1.082′ W. Marker is in Frederick, Oklahoma, in Tillman County.
 Marker is on North 9th Street.
 Touch for map.
 West of Tillman Courthouse.
 Marker is at or near this postal address: 219-223 N 9th St, Frederick OK 73542, United States of America.

 Other nearby markers.
-At least 1 other marker is within 12 miles of this marker, measured as the crow flies.
-The Great Wolf Hunt (approx. 11.3 miles away).
+At least 2 other markers are within 12 miles of this marker, measured as the crow flies.
+Site of Beginning Trip of Abernathy Boys to New York City in 1910 (approx. 7.7 miles away); The Great Wolf Hunt (approx. 11.3 miles away).

 Categories. • Sports •

 Credits.
-This page was last revised on July 25, 2017.
+This page was last revised on July 12, 2018.
 This page originally submitted on July 24, 2017, by Caroline Mitchell Carrico of Memphis, Tennessee.
-This page has been viewed 108 times since then and 18 times this year.
-Photos: 1, 2, 3, 4. submitted on July 24, 2017, by Caroline Mitchell Carrico of Memphis, Tennessee. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 138 times since then and 48 times this year.
+Last updated on July 12, 2018, by Steve Masler of Memphis, Tennessee.
+Photos: 1. submitted on July 6, 2018, by Mark Hilton of Montgomery, Alabama.
+2, 3, 4, 5. submitted on July 24, 2017, by Caroline Mitchell Carrico of Memphis, Tennessee. • Andrew Ruppenstein was the editor who published this page.